Quincy-Fer/Harmony-Therapy-Website/README.md

 6. Create design system for topography, colors, layout
 7. Collect assets  such as stock photos from pexel, unsplash, pixabay.
 Icons from Hero Icons
 8. Setup file structure in VsCode: components, sections, data, assets
-9. Use React to build UI section by section
+9. Use React to build UI section by section, component by component
 11. Add interactivity to site
-12. Make site responsive for tablet and mobile as well
+12. Make site responsive mobile and tablet viewports